sgmurphy/wordpress-plugins/customer-reviews-woocommerce/readme.txt

 == Changelog ==

+= 5.56.0 =
+* New feature: shortcode [cusrev_reviews_rating] to display a widget with rating stars on any single WooCommerce product page
-= 5.55.0 =
+* Improvement: compatibility with WPML for translation of Q&A reply notification emails = 5.55.0 =
 * Improvement: display videos and images with the [cusrev_reviews_grid] shortcode or block for reviews that have media files attached
 * Accessibility fix: select element for sorting reviews must have an accessible name